lidholm/listwhatever/docs/app_structure.md

 Finally it is also creating the GoRouter object by getting the different routes from `routes.dart` and basic set up from `getRouterProviderInformation()`.
 It also uses the redirect function from `AppRedirect.dart`.

+The `AppRedirect.dart` is responsible for checking the login status, and redirect the user to the log in screen if not logged in.
+It will also redirect the user to the `onboarding` page, if the user isn't onboarded yet.